If you often forget to turn lights off when you leave a room, timer light switches can be great energy savers.

-Electronic programmable timer switches are digital devices that have up to seven daily “on” and “off” settings, as well as a random setting that mixes up the times your lighting turns on and off while you are away, making it seem more probable to outside eyes that someone is home.
+Electronic programmable timer switches are digital devices that have up to seven daily “on” and “off” settings, as well as a random setting that mixes up the times your lighting turns on and off while you are away, making it seem more probable to intruders that someone is home.
 Electronic switches are far more versatile than mechanical timers but can be a little more challenging to program.

 Mechanical spring-wound timer switches have a dial that you wind to turn on a fixture.
 Depending on where you twist the dial, you can set the light to stay on anywhere from one to 60 minutes.
 This type of timer is often used for bathroom heat lamps or fans.